The risks of riskware to your business

 Data breaches

 Cybercriminals can use riskware as access points for stealing data or installing malware.
-A common type of riskware used for this purpose is the internet relay chat (IRC) client.
+A common type of riskware software used for this purpose is the internet relay chat (IRC) client.
 IRC clients with dialer programs and instant messaging features are especially vulnerable since malicious actors can create backdoors and use the aforementioned features to deliver malware, such as ransomware.

 Program exploits